 HTML, CSS and Bootstrap

-It's important to get your message seen, so a responsive user interface which works across all modern browsers on all screens is improtant.
+I develop responsive user interfaces which works across all modern browsers at all resolutions on all screens.
+As I have experience developing with legacy markup, I can also target legacy browsers too.
+This is the case for the WinForms WebBrowser control which is still based on Internet Explorer 7.
 I've have plenty of experience with HTML and CSS.
 I often use Sassy Cascaded Style Sheets (SCSS) where appropriate.

 Microsoft SQL Server

 I've been using MS SQL Server since version 6.5 on Windows NT 4 Servers.
-Depending on the requirements, I can do LINQ within .NET or Stored Procedures on SQL Server.
-This general knowledge has put me in good stead with MySQL development too.
+Depending on your requirements, I can use LINQ or Stored Procedures on SQL Server.
+This knowledge has been useful for MySQL development too.

-The techologies listed above are the ones I most commonly use today.
+The technologies listed above are the ones I most commonly use today.
 However, I have used many technologies, including Adobe Flash and Classic ASP.
-Despite their waning populatity, their principles still remain relevant today.
+Despite their waning popularity, the development principles used are still relevant today.